 - Private garden designed by Franchesca Watson, Franschhoek

-Today we make a day excursion to the historic town of Franschoek located in the fertile Cape Winelands region.
-Thanks to their Mediterranean climate and winter rainfall, this region boasts some of the finest wines in the country, important for winemaking, one of South Africa’s fastest growing industries.
+Today we make an excursion to the historic town of Franschhoek located in the fertile Cape Winelands region.
+Thanks to its Mediterranean climate and winter rainfall, this region boasts some of the finest wines in the country.

 We first visit the garden of Babylonstoren, a Cape Dutch farm with vineyards and orchards surrounded by the dramatic mountains of the Drakenstein Valley.
 It has an exceptionally well–preserved werf (barn) dating from 1690.
 Inspired by the 17th and 18th century formal Company Gardens of the Dutch East India Company and harking back to the mythical gardens of Babylon, its 8-acre fruit and vegetable garden is unique to South Africa.
 Every one of over 300 varieties of plants in the garden is edible.
 The garden is divided into fifteen clusters spanning vegetable areas, berries, bees, indigenous plants, ducks and chickens, and even includes a prickly pear maze.
 Gravity feeds water from a stream into the garden waterways as it has done for 300 years.